Tulay Adali, Distinguished Professor

 Ph.D., University of California, Los Angeles, 1981.
 Time and frequency measurement and transfer, nonlinear optics, optical fibers, lasers, optical resonators and micro resonators, scientific computing, nonlinear dynamics and solitons.

 Tinoosh Mohsenin, Associate Professor

 Ph.D., University of California, Davis, 2010.
 Algorithms, architectures and VLSI design for high performance and energy-efficient computation that support communication, signal processing and biomedical applications.

 Ph.D., Massachusetts Institute of Technology, 1987.
-Security of voting systems, cryptology, information assurance, discrete algorithms.
+Cybersecurity, security of voting systems, formal methods analysis of cryptographic protocols, cybersecurity education, cryptology, discrete algorithms.